RaboliotLeGris/nienna/README.md

 ## TODOLIST

+* backburner -> Do standalone test/package/crates to work on the video processing bits
 * backburner -> fetch video from s3
 * backburner -> check mimetype
 * backburner -> convert it to DASH/HLS